The ideal SC response to Kunal Kamra’s tweets? Defend liberties of all Indians like it did for Arnab

 The Supreme Court has had difficult times in the past.
 During the Emergency, its failure to come to the rescue of the people’s right to life and liberty left a blot on its reputation as it actually upheld the powers of the state to summarily suppress fundamental rights.
 It took the court a fair bit of time to repair its image.

-But criticism persisted that the court’s functioning often depended on the firmly the executive was perceived to be.
+But criticism persisted that the court’s functioning often depended on how firmly the executive was perceived to be.
 Whenever the government at the Centre was strong, as it is under Prime Minister Narendra Modi, some saw the court losing its zeal to protect citizens.
 This is in contrast to its functioning when the Centre and the ruling party are weak.

 One could argue that despite these fluctuations in the way the court functions, the intermittent displays of judicial eagerness to come to the aid of the people had managed to keep intact the hopes of the people in the court.
 There was always an expectation that even if the court slipped on occasion, it would rebound.

-This was also a function of the widespread belief that anyone is better than a politician, an attitude that the judicial system itself has encouraged by its periodical interference in policy-making in the form of public interest litigations.
+This was also a function of the widespread belief that anyone is better than a politician, an attitude that the judicial system itself has encouraged by its periodical interference in policy-making in the form of public interest litigation.
 Thus, while the political class was percieved to be the villain, the judiciary was the saviour.

 This reverence that Indians, especially the elite, showed the Supreme Court and the High Courts ensured that its intentions were rarely questioned.
 It meant that the voices of groups that historically did see deep problems in the manner in which the courts function, such as Dalit-Ambedkarite and OBC movements, were buried in the larger discourse.
-A narrative was constructed even though justice may be delayed, with the powerful Supreme Court at the top, it would not be denied.
+A narrative was constructed that even though justice may be delayed, with the powerful Supreme Court at the top, it would not be denied.

 The other factor contributing to the lack of robust and consistent criticism of the court was the contempt of court laws.

-This mix of respect for the court and fear of contempt laws discouraged any attempt to be irreverent to te court.
+This mix of respect for the court and fear of contempt laws discouraged any attempt to be irreverent to the court.
 Irreverence towards individual judges by questioning their motives was an even bigger crime.
 This despite the fact that judges are creations of the same social conditions as the society that they survey.
 In India, they are mostly upper-caste men.
 As one member of the Constituent Assembly said while opposing the move to make contempt of court a restriction on free speech, judges do not have two horns – they are also human beings prone to making mistakes.

 But an institution in a constitutional democracy cannot expect to sustain its credibility purely on its record.
 The court is expected to be constantly vigilant, to be the sentinel on the qui vive.